 Interior pages of the photo book.

 Most online photo services offer a large variety of backgrounds, colorful embellishments, fonts, layouts, and many other design options included in the price.
 This book ended up being about 90 pages.
 I also opted for the hardcover version with the lay-flat option, both of which cost slightly more.
 After applying a few coupon codes at the end, this book still cost quite a bit, almost $75.
-Without the coupons, the retail price would have been $200.
+Without the coupons, the retail price would have been over $200.
+Always wait for Shutterfly’s “Unlimited Photo Book Pages” sale or coupon to place your order.
+You can design the book ahead of time, place in your cart, and wait for the sale to trigger the order.

 What will I do with the art pieces now?

-Since I’m going to let them go, I’m of course going to separate out all of the recyclables (mostly paper) and recycle it.
-Some of the non-recyclables (beads, buttons, pipe cleaners) can be put back into our art supplies.
-This feels wrong until I think about it.
+Since I’m going to let them go, I’m of course going to separate all of the recyclables (mostly paper) and recycle them.
+Some of the non-recyclables (beads, buttons, pipe cleaners) can be reused and put back into our art supply cart.
 I’ve now made my son’s art organized and accessible.
 The art book is so easy to pull out and look through, whereas the art in storage bins was not.

-Strict minimalism would probably suggest to just toss everything, keep the memory of the art, and save the money.
+Strict minimalism would probably suggest just tossing everything, keeping the memory of the art, and saving the money.
 But if you’re like me and feel that your child’s art is just too dear to part with, you might find this a good compromise.

 I am currently working on a second book because this book only went up through 2017.
-I’m enjoying putting it together, even though it’s round 2!
+I’m enjoying putting it together.

 I hope this post inspires you to do something fun and creative with your child’s art!
 Please subscribe and leave me a comment below about your project!

-All photos in this post were taken by me.
-This post contains no affiliate links, nor was I paid to review Shutterfly.
+All photos in this post were taken by Marie Cullis.
+This post contains no affiliate links, nor was I paid to review Shutterfly’s product.

 Oil Spills